Black and white sheep

 Eibergen

 Near Enschede, in the east of the Netherlands, is a village called Eibergen.
-I was born there in Iepenstraat, which means Elm Street.
-The assassination of US President Kennedy took place on Elm Street, and that event became part of a web of remarkable coincidences.
-A Nightmare on Elm Street is a horror film first released in the United States on 9 November 1984 (11/9) and in the Netherlands on 11 September 1986 (9/11).
-9/11 refers to the terrorist attacks of 11 September 2001, another event marked by an array of remarkable coincidences.
-These words indicate that this is the beginning of a most peculiar story full of coincidences that aren’t coincidences.
-And it is a story inside a story.
+I was born there in Iepenstraat (Elm Street).
+Elm Street.
+Do I have your attention?
+Here we go.
+The assassination of US President Kennedy happened on Elm Street, and that event is part of a web of remarkable coincidences.
+A Nightmare on Elm Street is a horror film first released in the United States on 9 November 1984 (11/9) and in the Netherlands on 11 September 1986 (9/11), with 9/11 referring to the terrorist attacks of 11 September 2001, yet another event marked by a remarkable array of coincidences.
+Here begins a tale riddled with coincidences and a story inside a story.

-I lived in Eibergen until the age of four.
-I recall a little of that time.
-As far as I remember, nothing unusual happened.
-You might expect something extraordinary if you know the plot of this story, but it didn’t.
+Until age four, I lived in Eibergen and recall a little of that time.
+Nothing unusual happened.
+You might expect more if you know the remainder of this story, but to my knowledge, there were no spectacular omens of any kind.
 Often, I went out on a tricycle to feed the sheep in the pasture at the end of the street.
-Being a shepherd may have been my calling.
-I was afraid of the clock on television.
-If it appeared, I took cover behind the sofa.
-I remember that my mother was pregnant.
+The clock on television instilled anxiety.
+If it appeared, I took cover behind the sofa until it was gone.
+Unlike the clock in the living room of the renowned traditional pendulum type with the well-known ‘Nu Elck Syn Sin’ (Now, let everyone have it their own way) lettering, that one had a second hand, which made it particularly intimidating.
+Time was ticking.
+Tic toc tic toc.
+That was most frightening indeed.
+I remember my mother being pregnant.
 She was ironing.
 My sister Anne Marie was born in 1971.
-I sang songs for the baby in the baby room while my mother changed diapers.
+I sang songs for the baby in the baby room while my mother changed nappies.

-Our home was in a block of similar houses.
-Next door lived an older lady, probably in her sixties.
+Our home was on a block of similar houses.
+Next door lived an elderly lady, probably in her sixties.
 She came from the former Dutch Indies and had a fish tank in the living room.
-On the other side was another young family with children.
+On the other side was a young family with children like us.
 They had a daughter of my age and a younger son.
-I remember playing with them.
+I remember playing together with them.
+They told me that rabbits eat grass.
+I tried it as well, but not being a rabbit, I didn’t appreciate the taste.
 And I once electrocuted myself by putting the chain of the stopper of the kitchen sink into a wall outlet.
-Others later said I had used scissors, but I am sure it was the stopper’s chain, which then was confirmed by my mother.
-It suggests my memories are of good quality.
+Others later said I had used scissors, but I am sure it was the stopper’s chain, which my mother confirmed.
+It suggests most of my memories are of good quality.

-My father went to work around 6 AM and returned around 9 PM.
+My father usually went to work around 6 AM and returned around 9 PM.
 He loved his job.
-On Saturdays, he often went out with his friends, hunting, I suppose.
+On Saturdays, he went out hunting with his friends.
 And so, I hardly saw him.
 At home, he caught up on his sleep on the couch to wake up when sports started on television.
-So, when I was three years old, I once said to my mother, jokingly, I suppose, ‘Who is that man sleeping on the couch?’
+So, at age three, I once said to my mother, probably jokingly, ‘Who is that man sleeping on the couch?’
 That is what my mother later told me.
-My father probably took the hint as I remember that he took me out of bed every morning before he went to work and played with me for a few minutes for a few weeks.
+My father probably took the hint, as he all of a sudden took me out of bed every morning before he went to work and played with me for a few minutes for a few weeks, which I do remember.

-When I was three, I fell on my teeth on the wooden table in the living room in a brutal smash.
+At the age of three, I once fell on my teeth on the wooden table in the living room in a most brutal smash.
 A piece of the wood broke off.
-My front teeth turned black shortly afterwards until my permanent teeth came.
-And so, I became an ugly duckling for years to come.
-We also had a biking accident.
-My mother was biking, Anne Marie was in the front, I was in the back, and my mother had trouble handling the bags full of groceries at the handlebar.
-And then the bike fell over.
+My front teeth turned black shortly after, until my permanent teeth came in, making me an ugly duckling for years to come.
+We also had a bicycle accident.
+My mother was bicycling, Anne Marie was in the front, I was in the back, and my mother had trouble handling the bags full of groceries on the handlebars.
+And then the bicycle fell over.
 In early 1973, we moved to Nijverdal, which means ‘industrious valley’.
 It suggests we left the mountains for a life in a valley, but the Dutch mountains are imaginary, and the name of a song by my favourite band, The Nits.
 The music you love may reveal your character.
 And that might be correct in my case.

 Featured image: my mother, my younger sister, and I (in the foreground)